Adopted December 24, 1958

 Section 1 – Officers.
 The officers of the Society shall be a President, a President-Elect, a Secretary, and a Treasurer.
 The Board of Management may elect or appoint such other officers as it shall deem desirable, such officers to have the authority to perform the duties prescribed from time to time by the Board of Management.
 No two offices may be held by the same person.

 Section 2 – Election and Term of Office.
-The officers of the Society shall be elected by the Board of Management at its Board meeting in conjunction with the Annual Meeting of Members of the Society or at such time as may be practicable.
+The President of the Society shall be elected by the Board of Management at its Board meeting in conjunction with the Annual Meeting of Members of the Society or at such time as may be practicable.
 The President shall be elected biennially from the current or past Managers at the meeting and shall serve as President-Elect for one year.
 At the conclusion of the next Annual Meeting, the President-Elect shall assume the office of President.
-The Secretary and Treasurer shall be elected annually and take office at the conclusion of the Annual Meeting at which they were elected.
-In the event that the President is unable to perform the obligations of office during the President’s first year, the Treasurer will assume the duties of President until the next meeting of the Board of Managers, whereupon a successor would be elected from the elected Board Members.
-If the President is unable to perform the obligations of his office during the President’s second year, the President-Elect will assume the office.
-Each officer (except the President) shall hold office from the end of the Annual Meeting when the officer was elected to the end of the next Annual Meeting.
+The Secretary and Treasurer shall be elected by vote of the members of the Society at such time as may be practicable (although for continuity and training purposes this election should be held either in the fall or subsequent winter season).
+The vote shall be from a slate of nominees solicited from members and approved by the Board of Management prior to the Annual Meeting of Members of the Society.
+The President or the President’s designee shall provide to each Member, a ballot for voting on the candidates.
+Ballots may be sent by mail or electronic transmission.
+The Secretary and Treasurer shall take office immediately after the Annual Meeting of Members immediately following their election.
+Their term will be four years.
+The Secretary and Treasurer shall be elected two years apart from each other to allow for overlap and continuity.
+Incumbents may seek re-election to the office.
+In the event that the President is unable to perform the obligations of office during the President’s first year, the Treasurer will assume the duties of President until a successor is elected from the elected Board Members.
+The successor shall be elected by the next meeting of the Board of Managers or by an emergency email ballot of the Board members supervised by the treasurer and organized by the secretary, whichever comes first.
+During any such period without a President, expenses that are outside those already approved in the budget or by the Board shall be co-signed by the secretary.
+If the President is unable to perform the obligations of his/her office during the President’s second year, the President-Elect will assume the office.

 Section 3 – Removal and Vacancies.
 Any officer may be removed by the Board of Management whenever, in its judgement, the best interests of the Society would be served thereby.
 A vacancy in any office because of death, resignation, removal, disqualification, or otherwise may be filled by the Board of Management for the unexpired portion of the term.